scarlin90/web-components/README.md

 ```
  npx live-server preview
 ```

+## Web Component Dev Build & Preview
+Run `ng serve` to build and dynamically preview the component.

 ## Manual Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.